jtdemey/ncryptor-desktop/README.md

 - Encrypt plain text messages or text files to anyone in your contacts
 - Decrypt messages encrypted just for you
 - Browse the PGP keys in your keyring and contacts
-- Generate new RSA keypairs for encryption (ED25519 coming soon)
+- Generate new ED25519 or RSA keypairs for encryption
 - Easily import public PGP keys into your contacts
 - Delete keys (with clear confirmation required)